Warthog710/Warth0g710/README.md

 * **Location:** <a href="https://www.google.com/maps/place/Redding,+CA">Redding, CA</a>
 * **Job:** Student

-I'm a Computer Science student at Sacramento State University pursuing my bachelor's degree.
-I graduate in May 2021.
-I'm eager to learn and develop my skills in programming/technology and look forward to solving new and challenging problems.
+I recently graduated from Sacramento State University with my bachelor's in Computer Science (May 2021).
+I'm eager to learn and develop my existing skills in programming and technology by solving new and challenging problems.

 Please feel free to check out my personal website <a href="https://warthog710.github.io/">here</a>.